The Eternal Son of God

 A Sermon on Colossians 1:18Read more

 Who is Jesus?
-Many think of Jesus as the baby born in Bethlehem sung of in Christmas carols.
+Many think of Jesus as the baby born in Bethlehem sung about in Christmas carols.
 Others think of Him as a great prophet and teacher.
 While these are both true to a degree, neither captures the fullness of the biblical teaching in all its glory.
-In this sermon on Colassians 1:18, Dr. Martyn Lloyd-Jones shows that Jesus is in fact the very image of God.
+In this sermon on Colossians 1:18 titled “The Eternal Son of God,” Dr. Martyn Lloyd-Jones shows that Jesus is in fact the very image of God.
 Jesus is uncreated, eternal, and omnipotent.
-All things were created in, through, and for Him.
-He is the eternal son of God who upholds the whole universe by the power of His world.
-Yet He became a man in order to save sinners and make them fellow heirs with God.
+All things were created in Him, through Him, and for Him.
+He is the eternal son of God who upholds the whole universe by the power of His word, yet He became a man in order to save sinners and make them fellow heirs with God.
 He died upon a cross in the place of sinners, and rose from the dead on the third day.
 While many do not like this Jesus, this is the Jesus of history explained in the Scripture.
-This is the Jesus that not only saves sinners, but also redeems the whole world!
-Do you believe in this Jesus?
-Because many worship a Jesus that is nothing more than an idol made of their own desires.
+This is the Jesus that not only saves sinners, but also redeems the whole world.
 It is only the true Jesus Christ that can save sinners and make them holy before God.

 Additional Scripture Translations